Women's Leadership in Times of Crises

 March 8, 2021 at 13.30 GMT

-Throughout 2020, a year unlike any other, female leaders in Asia, Europe and around the world have been recognised for their strong decisive action and empathy.
+Throughout 2020, a year unlike any other, women leaders in Asia, Europe and around the world have been recognised for their strong decisive action and empathy.

 Still, women account for fewer than 7% of the world’s leaders, 24% of politicians and fewer than 5% of Fortune 500 Chief Executive Officers.

-Athena40 will connect women leaders live from the USA, Europe, the Middle East, Asia and Africa to discuss the virtues of female leadership and how women can bring back trust, vision and accountability in a world that is so uncertain.
+Athena40 will connect women leaders live from the USA, Europe, the Middle East, Asia and Africa to discuss the virtues of women's leadership and how women can bring back trust, vision and accountability in a world that is so uncertain.

 Launched by the London-based non-profit Global Thinkers Forum, Athena40 is a platform connecting and recognising women from around the world.

 In 2018 at UNESCO in Paris it launched the first ever global list of some of the world’s most forward-thinking women nominated by the public and voted by a panel of 58 independent, international judges.
 Athena40 has been created as a platform to democratise recognition for women and bring to the spotlight grassroots women and women making an impact.

 They all connected live from London to other panels in Amman, Beirut, Istanbul, Karachi, Athens, Joburg and Irvine, California to get a sense of what challenges women need to overcome across different societies and cultures, but also to record calls to action.